Samuel Berger (boxer): Important bout with light heavyweight champion "Philadelphia Jack O'Brien", July 1906

 On July 16, 1906, Berger fought six no-decision rounds in Philadelphia with the 1905 Light Heavyweight champion Philadelphia Jack O'Brien.
 Newspapers accounts varied as to who won the bout.
 The New York World and Philadelphia Inquirer came out heavily for Berger, but the Washington Post considered the match a draw.
 The match, due to its large audience and the excitement it generated, was considered to be the most noteworthy of Berger's professional career.
 In the second and third, Berger opened a cut on O'Brien's left eye, but O'Brien scored with solid lefts to the chin of Berger at many points in the bout.
 The Los Angeles Times considered the fighting close, but gave a slight edge to O'Brien, who may have landed more telling blows, though Berger was the aggressor through much of the bout even in the fifth, when O'Brien landed frequently with his powerful left to the chin of Berger.
 The Times gave five rounds to O'Brien, though they considered several rounds to be quite close.
 Both boxers were bloodied by the second round.
 The referee needed to separate them frequently, as they clinched to retain their endurance and escape the blows of their opponent.

 In another important bout, Berger took a beating and lost to Al Kaufman in a tenth round technical knockout on October 31, 1906, in San Francisco's Dreamland Pavilion.
 The scheduled 20 round fight was stopped in the tenth when Berger's seconds threw up the sponge.
 Kaufman was down twice in the third from blows by Berger, once with a right to the jaw for a count of nine at the round's opening and once with a left to the jaw for another count of nine, but Kaufman had a small but decided edge in the remaining rounds.
 Kaufman's constant jabs, particularly with his left during the infighting, tired Berger till his seconds were forced to concede in the tenth.
 The loss ended Sam Berger's career as a boxer.

 Life outside boxing

-He was married to Etta Friedman Berger and was the brother-in-law of the great Jewish light heavyweight Joe Choynski who was married to his sister Ethel.
+He was married to Etta Friedman Berger.

 In October 1907 Berger was appointed boxing instructor at the University of California.
 During this time he worked as both a promoter and referee for various boxing competitions.
 After his boxing career, he became a successful businessman, holding interest in a high end clothing store in San Francisco, run by his two brothers Nat and Maurice.
 He also reported on boxing matches for the San Francisco Call.
 He returned to the Olympic Club, which he had been required to resign as a professional, and headed up sports programs there.